5 Effective Tips For Proper Breast Care During Pregnancy

 Tips For Breast Care During Pregnancy

-During pregnancy, the breasts experience engorgement and become sensitive.
-The nipples may also become dry and pigmented and develop cracks.
+During pregnancy, the breasts may become engorged, sensitive, and tender.
+The areola may darken, and the nipples may dry out, become pigmented, and develop cracks.
 The following measures can help you take care of your breasts during and after pregnancy.

 1. Breast massage